OHI-Science/ohimanual/3_conduct_manual/frequently_asked_questions.md

 **Q: How much does it cost to produce a regional assessment?**

-A: Regional assessments can be completed at(varying costs depending on the local context.(Funds are needed for a management and scientific team, workshops and meetings (including travel), communications, policy engagement, and operating costs.
+A: Regional assessments can be completed at (varying costs depending on the local context).Funds are needed for a management and scientific team, workshops and meetings (including travel), communications, policy engagement, and operating costs.
 Therefore, securing funding is an important component to satisfactorily complete the assessment.
 We encourage the development of a local proposal or strategic action plan that details a timeline of activities and the resources needed to accomplish them.

 **Q: How many people are required in a team?**